Dilly Court: Early life

 Court grew up in northeast London, leaving school when she was 16 to work as a secretary at broadcaster Associated-Rediffusion.
 She began her career in television, writing scripts for commercials.
 Working in the advertising department, she was able to move into a copywriting position, which allowed her to exercise her love of writing.

 Literary career

 Court did not begin writing novels until 1997, and it took until 2005 and a string of rejections before one was accepted for publication: Mermaids Singing.
 As of 2020, she has published more than 30 novels, and had multiple titles on The Sunday Times Bestseller List including The Button Box, which reached #2 in 2017.
 In 2023, her novel Dolly's Dream reached #2 on The Booksellers Official Top 50 UK chart and #1 on their Mass Market Fiction chart.

 Despite her impressive sales, her books have largely been ignored by critics.
 In 2020, Robbie Millen, literary editor for The Times, admitted that he hadn't previously heard of Court and that his paper had never reviewed any of her titles, nor had other major British newspapers.

-Her latest book is Snow Angel set to be released on 12th September 2024.